-Emigration checks can be a stressful when you are not prepared for them.
-Sometimes, when traveling abroad with our friends, we have to do an emigration check even though our friends don’t have to.
+Emigration checks can be stressful when you are not prepared for them.
+Sometimes, when traveling abroad with our friends, we have to do an immigration check even though our friends don’t have to.
 And they get away without standing for hours in lines because they have a Non-ECR passport.

 So, today we will talk about the Non-ECR passport, the eligibility criteria, documents requirement, and how you can get it.
 We will also discuss how Non-ECR is different from ECR.
 Continue reading if you want to know about the Non-ECR/ECNR category and its benefits.

 You need a traveling document, i.e., a passport when you visit a country issued by your country’s government.
 The purpose of a passport is to identify the nationality of a person.
 Similarly, you have two passport options in India, mainly an ECR passport and Non-ECR passport.

 A person’s eligibility to get any of these passports depends on age, education, and marital status of a person.
 As this is a guide for the Non-ECR passport so let’s discuss what it means.
 If you have Non-ECR, formerly called ECNR, you won’t need to do an emigration check to work in some countries.